VISEGRAD BLOG: Czech President Zeman's pro-Russian policy blows up in his face

 The BIS has finally won its battle to exclude Rosatom, and with the alleged Russian sabotage and spy expulsions appearing to prove their warnings true, Zeman’s humiliation is complete.
 His silence has been deafening.

-“The silence of the president in these difficult moments seems to be as tragic as the death of the people who died in the explosion,” said Civic Democrat MP Jana Cernochova in an interview for Extra.
+“The silence of the president in these difficult moments seems to be as tragic as the death of the people who died in the explosion,” said opposition Civic Democrat MP Jana Cernochova in an interview for Extra.
 “Someone [may] think that President Zeman took a week to think about it because he lacks instructions from Moscow.
 After all, the president should be the first to stand up for his citizens and demand an explanation, an apology and a compensation.”

-Petr Gazdik, Deputy Chairman of the Mayors and Independents, reacted in a similar way on Twitter.
-"Today, President Milos Zeman confirmed in his announced silence that his deeds are not the head of the Czech Republic, but an agent of an enemy power.”
+Petr Gazdik, Deputy Chairman of the Mayors and Independents party, reacted in a similar way on Twitter.
+"Today, President Milos Zeman confirmed in his announced silence that his deeds are not of the head of the Czech Republic, but an agent of an enemy power.”

-For Zeman, the collapse of his Russian policy is even more bitter given that he has recently suffered a significant reverse in his drive to build stronger relations between Prague and Beijing.
+For Zeman, the collapse of his Russian policy is even more bitter given that he has also suffered a significant reverse in his drive to build stronger relations between Prague and Beijing.
 Zeman championed Chinese investment in Czechia through the Chinese conglomerate CEFC, whose CEO was attached to the Castle.
-He also supported Czech investment in China, flying back from there on the private jet of recently deceased Czech billionaire Petr Kellner, whose Home Credit operation was one of the first Western businesses to offer consumer loans there.
+He also supported Czech investment in China, flying back from there on the private jet of recently deceased Czech billionaire Petr Kellner, whose Home Credit operation was one of the first Western businesses to offer consumer loans in China.

-Over the past year Zeman’s China policy has also collapsed.
+Over the past couple of years, Zeman’s China policy has also collapsed.
 CEFC imploded and was taken over by the Chinese government; its CEO has now disappeared.
 Moreover, the investment never materialised: Chinese investment numbers are still lower than Taiwan’s.
 Kellner’s death is also a big loss for China, even though the billionaire had been refocusing his investments on his native country after racking up significant losses from his Russian and Chinese operations, partly because of the pandemic but also because of over-aggressive lending policies.

 Meanwhile, Czechia has bowed to American pressure and Kellner’s Cetin telecom infrastructure company excluded Huawei from the country’s telecom backbone.
 Prague City Council, led by Pirate mayor Zdenek Hrib, has torn up its friendship treaty with Beijing and has built up relations with Taipei.

 For Zeman, now 76 and confined to a wheelchair, it looks like his political career is ending in the defeat of everything he tried to achieve.
 Babis looks unlikely to win re-election in October against the combined opposition, and Zeman’s former party, the Social Democrats, will be lucky to re-enter parliament.
-His most lasting legacy in fact might be the destruction of his former party, which he had built up to dominate the country’s politics from 1997-2017, but could not bear to see become a normal West European style Social Democratic party.
+His most lasting legacy in fact might be the destruction of his former party, which he had built up to dominate the country’s politics from 1997-2017, but could not bear to see become a normal West European-style Social Democratic party.